-We’ve all heard the jokes and real-life tales about living in tiny apartments and closet-like bedrooms in our fair city, but did you know there is such a thing as a room being too small to be considered a legal bedroom in NYC?
+We’ve all heard the jokes and real-life tales of tiny living spaces and closet-like bedrooms in New York City, but did you know that there are dimensions for what constitutes a legal bedroom in NYC?

-Size matters, not just because you need room to breathe—or places to put your things.
-There are significant health and safety considerations that go into defining a legal bedroom, and it is important to be aware that sometimes apartment listings will call a space a bedroom (or "sleeping area") that's actually too small to be up to code.
+Size matters, not just because you need room to breathe, or space to put your things, or indeed a place to work these days.
+There are health and safety considerations that go into defining a legal bedroom, and you should know that some apartment listings will call a space a bedroom—or sleeping area—when it is too too small to be up to code.

-• at least one window opening to a street, yard or other outdoor space (skylights may suffice in certain zoning districts)
+• at least one window opening to a street, yard or other outdoor space (skylights are acceptable in certain zoning districts)

 • two means of egress, or exit, either a window or door accessible from the inside without using keys or tools